PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ### 5.1 Acceptable Use

-You agree to use MeetUp in a lawful and respectful manner.
+You agree to use DASH in a lawful and respectful manner.
 You will not:

 ### 5.2 Prohibited Content